 - University of Western States

-When it’s time to make the move to start your new career in integrative and functional medicine, you need a cover letter and CV that shine the best light on you.
+When it’s time to make the move to start your new career in integrative and functional medicine, you need a cover letter and CV or resume that shine the best light on you.
 Integrated Connections Academy offers an in-depth course created specifically for those pursuing jobs in this field.
 To stay on top of new opportunities in the field, be sure to sign up for my newsletter.

 And to find the best jobs (or to hire the right candidate if you’re starting a practice), we offer the most extensive job board in the personalized medicine industry, as well as an on-demand HR platform created just for medical practices.